 Can Tho is one of the busiest urban areas of the river region.
 It takes approximately four hours to get to Can Tho from Ho Chi Minh City by bus or car.
 Along with the rustic and generosity of locals, the city is famous for its beautiful natural scenery, many interesting attractions, such as:

 • Cai Rang floating market.
-This is a busy trading place on the river, hundreds of boats packed with a variety of agricultural products, bearing the typical culture of the Southwest region.
+This is a busy trading place on the river, with hundreds of boats packed with a variety of agricultural products, bearing the typical culture of the Southwest region.

 • Binh Thuy Ancient house is one of the three oldest houses in the Southwest region.
 The perfect combination of French architecture and traditional Vietnamese style leaves tourists feeling “overwhelmed” by this house.